hasura/learn-graphql/tutorials/backend/hasura-authentication/tutorial-site/content/integrations/nhost.md

 <img width="1440" alt="Screenshot 2022-09-04 at 11 42 00 PM" src="https://user-images.githubusercontent.com/32492961/188327658-a46246bc-e56b-42e2-b064-1181f04a9ae2.png">

 <img width="1440" alt="Screenshot 2022-09-04 at 10 12 39 PM" src="https://user-images.githubusercontent.com/32492961/188328085-9c9bafab-c8c5-4232-af79-5d95f0a3f9ff.png">

-Similarly add the other user's note by adding their user id.
+Similarly, add the other user's note by adding their user id.

-Now head over to the Hasura console's GraphiQL playground, uncheck the header ```x-hasura-admin-secret``` so that you can manage role based access.
+Now head over to the Hasura console's GraphiQL playground, and uncheck the header ```x-hasura-admin-secret``` so that you can manage role-based access.
 Make GraphQL request to get all notes

 ```